Before digging into this article, have you read Part 1 in the article series?

 Shorter work intervals also target the ATP-PCr system; a typical workout might use work-to-rest ratios of 1:20.
 By reducing the amount of rest between work intervals in the 5 s to 10 s range, you can target other metabolic processes that are very important in MMA.
 For example, short sprints with little recovery between each has been shown to increase the removal of H+ via cellular buffering, which may enhance your performance in the cage.

 Of course, the examples listed above are just the tip of the iceberg.
 There are countless workouts that can be used to target a particular energy system.
-If you enroll in our FREE online course: The Bioenergetics of MMA, you’ll be provided with enough specific workouts to fill a 12 months training plan.
+If you enroll in our Peak Performance Guide, you’ll be provided with enough specific workouts to fill a 12 months training plan

 So let’s leave it here for now.
 Be sure to watch out for Part 3 of this series, which focuses on over-training in MMA.